maosuhan/flink-pb/readme.md

 Run a complete example: `org.apache.flink.pb.starter.Main`

 ## Connector params
 * pb.ignore-parse-errors: default is false.
-Task can continue running when pb format parse error.
+Deserialization task will continue running ignoring pb parse errors.

 * pb.ignore-default-values: default is false.
-If user ignore the default value, the row field value must be null if the pb field value is not set regardless of if it has a default value.
-When this setting is true, the row field value will always return a non-null value.
+In deserialization process, if user ignore the default value, the nullability of row field value only depends on if this pb field value is set explicitly by API regardless of whether it has a default value or not.
+When this setting is false, the row field value is always a non-null value mixing default value.

     For example of proto2 syntax: